Empire-Strikes-Back/Flula/readme.txt

 - our games have no time, no micro, no opponent interference - player performs, completes, scores
 - we, games, use programming language gameplay with and without mouse
+- we always reveal everything in game from start

 no security